 You are told to send an email.. no email address is provided.. you are again promptly disconnected right on the 1 hour call mark.

 You are emailed a customer satisfaction survey.

-No-one returns any of your calls from the Expedia customer service centre.
+No-one returns any of your calls from the Expedia Inc. customer service centre.

-You have no other way to redeem your travel credit so if you take no further action.
+You cannot determine any other way to redeem your travel credit.

-The end result is that your travel credit is effectively worthless.
+The end result is that if you don't take further steps to enforce your legal rights then your travel credit may expire effectively worthless.

 By way of update this article by business reporter Samuel Yang was published by ABC News today 12 April 2022: